oracle/docker-images/OracleHTTPServer/samples/12213-patch/README.md

 Applying patch on Oracle HTTP Server
 ===============
 This Dockerfile extends the Oracle HTTP Server image by applying a patch.
+This is a sample which shows how to patch an OHS image.
+The name of patch file will need to be modified accordingly in the Dockerfile before using it for actual cases.

 ## How to Build and Run